MarcoANT9/marcoANT9/README.md

 ﻿# Hello there 👋

-My Name is Marco Antonio, I'm an Industrial Engineer and Software Developer from Cali, [Colombia 🇨🇴](https://www.google.com/maps/place/Colombia/@4,-72z/).
+My Name is Marco Antonio, I'm a MsC on Industrial Controls, also an Industrial Engineer and Software Developer from Cali, [Colombia 🇨🇴](https://www.google.com/maps/place/Colombia/@4,-72z/).

-* 💻 Currently working on: Writing my MsC. thesis.
+* 💻 Currently working on: Learning Power BI & getting better in Unity.
-* 🎓 Just finished: Holberton School AR/VR Advanced program.
+* 🎓 Just finished: MsC on Industrial Controls (waiting for the degree ceremony).
 * 💬 Motto: Keep Calm & Git Gud.
 * ⚡ Fun fact: I like ants 🐜.